 Perineal Urethrostomy Surgery in Cats

-By Catherine Barnette, DVM
+By Malcolm Weir, DVM, MSc, MPH; Catherine Barnette, DVM

 What is perineal urethrostomy surgery?

-A perineal urethrostomy (sometimes referred to as a PU) is a surgical procedure that is most commonly performed on male cats with a urinary obstruction.
-This procedure removes the narrowest part of the urethra (the tube that transports the urine from the bladder to the exterior of the body), allowing easier urination with a lower risk of reobstruction.
+This procedure removes the narrowest part of the urethra (the tube that transports the urine from the bladder to the exterior of the body), allowing easier urination along with a lower risk of re-obstruction.

-Male cats develop urinary obstructions much more readily than female cats, due to differences in urinary tract anatomy between the two sexes.
-While the female urethra is relatively short and maintains a consistent diameter as it travels from the bladder to its external opening, the male urethra differs in that it is slightly longer and, more importantly, it narrows as it enters the penis.
-This narrowing of the urethra predisposes males to urinary obstructions, in which the urethra becomes blocked with stones, blood clots, mucus, or tumors.
-A perineal urethrostomy creates a new urinary opening that decreases the length of the urethra and allows urine to bypass this narrowed region.
-This surgery can decrease the likelihood of recurring obstruction.
+Male cats develop urinary obstructions much more readily than female cats due to differences in urinary tract anatomy between the two sexes.
+While the female urethra is relatively short and maintains a consistent diameter as it travels from the bladder to its external opening, the male urethra is slightly longer and, more importantly, it narrows as it enters the penis.
+This narrowing of the urethra predisposes males to urinary obstructions in which the urethra becomes blocked by stones, blood clots, mucus, or tumors.

-Less commonly, perineal urethrostomy may also be performed in cats with severe urethral trauma.
+Less commonly, perineal urethrostomy may be performed on cats with severe urethral trauma.
 By allowing urine to exit the body before it reaches the damaged part of the urinary tract (for example, in the case of traumatic injury to the penis), your veterinarian can ensure that complications such as scar tissue or infection do not cause a urinary obstruction for your cat.

 When is perineal urethrostomy surgery recommended?